codacy-open-source-projects-scans/kmod-kvdo/README.md

 # kmod-kvdo - master branch

-This repository contains frozen state of the repository.
+This repository contains the frozen state of the repository.
 Its history is cleared.
 It is used only for static code analysis with Codacy.

-Commit Time: 1710828237
+Commit Time: 1711536603